 Our brand new display What is Manchester Art Gallery? offers a dynamic introduction to the gallery including its origins, how the collection was formed and how it relates to Manchester and its people.
 You’ll be able to see our displays of British and European art and design, including the world famous Pre-Raphaelite paintings by Millais, Holman Hunt and Rossetti and other highlights including works by Stubbs, Turner, Landseer, Lord Leighton and Wagner’s The Chariot Race.
-Also on display until 4 October 2020 is the exhibition Jerwood Makers Open, which showcases five new commissions by early career artists working in wood, textiles, ceramics and metal.

 Please note As the gallery will only be partially open many works will not be accessible – even if the online collection search indicates that they are on display.
 If you’re planning to make a visit to see a specific work, it is worth calling first to check: 0161 235 8888.

 How long can I stay?

 We think you should be able to see everything in about 30 minutes, though you’re welcome to stay longer.

 If I just turn up will I be allowed in?

 Yes.
 Our collection galleries, café and shop are all open and do not require a ticket for entry.
 You must still check-in to the venue for Track & Trace purposes.Tickets are only required for Grayson’s Art Club.